The DC Government Wants to Hire You

-In our search for perks, cool coworkers, and a career full of excitement, it’s easy to overlook local government.
+In our search for perks, cool coworkers, and a career full of excitement, it's easy to overlook local government.
+But DC government jobs are a plenty.

 St. Vil’s tenure with DCHR began almost 5 years ago, and in that time he’s trained hundreds of employees and led them through the government’s new hire orientation.